jackdesert/daily_lager/README.md

 A Note About UPPERCASE
 ----------------------

-Uppercase letters are used to better highlight which words are keywords.
+In this documentation, Uppercase letters are used to better highlight which words are keywords.
 However, you can enter them as either upper or lower case (or a mixture of both).